 The Grand Commandery of the Castello is an ecumenical Christian jurisdiction of the Order of St Lazarus in Malta which has more than 80 members and is administratively managed by a Council of Officers.
-Council meets once per month and discusses the business of the Grand Commandery and its present and future charitable donations to those in need worldwide.
+Council meets once per month and discuss the business of the Grand Commandery and its present and future charitable donations to those in need worldwide.
 Its primary focus is on alleviating the suffering from the scourge of Leprosy, but other worthwhile causes are also considered.

 The Crest above incorporates, in the top left quadrant, the Armorial Bearings of the Grand Commandery of the Castello.
-These were awarded in 2012 and have been formally registered and entered in the Armorial Records of the Order of St Lazarus.

 The Council Officers of the Grand Commandery are:

-|Deputy Commander||Confr Alan Miller|
+|Commander||Chev Alan Miller|

-|Custodian of the Castello||Confr Lino Camilleri|
+|Custodian of the Castello||Confr Keith Calleja|

-|Almoner||Confr Terry Roberts|
+|Marshal (Ceremonial)||Confr Terry Roberts|

-|Marshal (Ceremonial)||Chev Simon Walker|
+|Deputy Marshal||Chev Simon Walker|

 Raising money for philanthropic donations and also to manage the upkeep of the content and fabric of the Castello is an ongoing task spearheaded by the Commander and Chancellor of the Grand Commandery.
 From past experience, a very successful way of raising funds for charity is to run a programme of social events throughout the year.
 These events range from formal dinners, fun barbeques, buffet receptions, talks and presentations, wine tasting evenings and music recitals, all held in the beautiful surroundings of the Castello courtyard or in the Knight's Hall.
 The cost of each of these functions always has a percentage added which goes directly into the philanthropic fund.
 When a donation is allocated to a worthwhile charity, every effort is made to ensure that every single penny or cent goes directly to the cause concerned, without the huge administrative costs as is often the case with many other well known charitable organisations.

-Other notable senior members of the Grand Commandery are:
+Notable senior members of the Grand Commandery are: